Lesley Barratt MBACP MA BA(Hons) UAD

 I am passionate about counselling and the benefits it can bring.
 My main academic qualifications are listed below; I am also a wife, and a mother of two grown children.
 I have worked in the City and have lived abroad for a year.

 It takes courage to recognise that you need help, and to do something about it.
 I provide a safe, empathic, supportive space where you can talk things through without being judged, and be listened to with understanding and compassion.
-My clients tell me they find me easy to talk to and that they feel supported in our sessions.
+My clients tell me they find me easy to talk to and that they feel understood and respected in our sessions.

 Life has many anxieties and stresses.
 These can range from relationship issues within couples and families, to feelings of depression, anxiety, and isolation.
 Together we can work out what you want to achieve, and develop strategies to help you move forward in your life with confidence and conviction.

 I will always respect your confidentiality and I aspire to work with integrity and respect.